The Life and Adventures of John Vane, the Notorious Australian Bushranger: Production

 John Vane was the last surviving member of Ben Hall's gang.
 His memoirs had been published posthumously in 1908.

-It was the first dramatic film from Charles Cozens Spencer who had established a production unit in June 1908 which made newsreels and scenic short films.
+It was the first dramatic film from Cosens Spencer, who established a production unit in June 1908 to make newsreels and scenic short films.
 This unit was headed by Ernest Higgins who shot John Vane.
 Raymond Longford reportedly features in a lead role.

+The film was reportedly shot at Brookvale and Manly in Sydney.
+According to The Bulletin: